I’m not like most people. I don’t love a good challenge.

 Let’s get started!

 Need a second pair of eyes on your online course?
-Get in touch.
+Get a proofreading quote for your course.

 What Makes a Good Quiz Question?